 If you choose a Virtual Teleconference Hearing, your hearing could be at a local Social Security Administration Office.
 In this part of the state, these types of hearings take place at the Social Security Administration offices in Jefferson City, Lebanon, and Sedalia

 If you choose an in-person hearing, it will be held at an Office of Adjudication and Review (ODAR).
-In this part of the state, in-person hearings are held at the ODAR location in Springfield and Columbia.
+In this part of the state, in-person hearings are held at the ODAR location in Columbia.

 If you have an in-person hearing, it will take place in a courtroom that is much smaller than a courtroom you would see at a county courthouse.
 There will be an administrative law judge, a court reporter, and a vocational expert in the courtroom.
 The court reporter will swear you and the vocational expert in, and the hearing will begin.
 The administrative law judge will have already reviewed your file with all of your medical records and will ask you questions about your past work, your physical and mental limitations, your daily activities, and your social life.